 -Turnkey Agreement: When a developer agrees to complete the technology, under an initial investment, so that it is ready for use when delivered to the buyer.

--Spin-off company: Creation of a company through which knowledge and the technology and IP Rights are transferred by the parties, and research results are commercially exploited by both.
+-Spin-off company: Creation of a company through which knowledge and technology and IP Rights are transferred by the parties, and research results are commercially exploited by both.

 -M&A: Technology can be transferred in M&A transactions like any other asset of the company.